mohwrld/rvr-autonomous-robot/README.md

 # Autonomous Obstacle-Avoiding Sphero RVR+ Robot
-Raspberry Pi-based project built for a summer program utilizing several sensors and Python code for the robot to autonomously avoid obstacles and drive in different directions.
+Raspberry Pi-based project built independently during a summer program utilizing several sensors and Python code for the robot to autonomously avoid obstacles and drive in different directions.
 This is part of a wider autonomous robotics project with the Sphero RVR+ which soon may incorporate more sensors and more advanced movement and logic.

 The robot can be used to explore rooms, avoid obstructions, and navigate through simple mazes.